If you're searching for a popular diet plan, look no further than the most googled diet question of the new year: "What is keto?"

 Achieving ketosis requires significantly reducing your carbohydrate consumption (ketosis can also be achieved through various forms of fasting).
 That doesn’t mean the diet is all bacon, all the time.
 Healthy fats, such as avocado and olives can be central components of the diet in addition to non-starchy vegetables, nuts and seeds and sources of protein like fatty wild fish, eggs and chicken.

-While TODAY's Al Roker is a big fan of the keto diet, the nutrition plan has its fair share of critics.
+While TODAY's Al Roker has been a big fan of the keto diet, the nutrition plan has its fair share of critics.
 The reality is that any diet can be made unhealthy.
 The benefit or harm of the keto diet will depend on the dietary pattern chosen.

 Very low-carbohydrate diets that lack sufficient vegetables and other important phytonutrients may harm health in the long-term, but a keto plan that includes fiber-rich plants, healthy fats and moderate protein can be beneficial to weight management and reduce and manage chronic disease.

-Constipation may occur, but can avoided through consumption of higher fiber foods.
+Side effects of the keto diet can include constipation, though that can be avoided through consumption of higher fiber foods.
 Additionally, many individuals will experience what is commonly known as the “keto flu” which are unpleasant symptoms that can occur when the body is transitioning from a carb- to fat-burning mode.
 These are short-term and subside as the body enters ketosis.

 Who is a keto diet good for?